trebeljahr/trebeljahr.com/_pages/needlestack.md

 The internet is a giant haystack of content and information.
 This haystack is filled with a lot of stuff.
 Most of it is useless hay.
 But among the hay are some beautiful nuggets of information – literal needles in a haystack.
 Collecting those over time leads to a stack of useful things - a needlestack.

 So a needlestack is a personal, curated collection of needles (websites) that somebody found on the internet.
 Needles that they are glad to have found.
 Needles that they want to share with others.
-Needles carefully sifted from the hay.
+Needles, that were carefully sifted from the hay.

 Sometimes the needles have small notes and explanations attached to them, sometimes they don't and they are just plain old links.

 This site is *my* needlestack and it reflects parts of the internet that *I love*.
 I sincerely hope it will be of use to you, that's why I put it out here on the internet, but it might not be.
 People are different.
 So, enjoy browsing, and don't get overwhelmed, since even a stack of needles can be quite big.

-The idea of collecting information in this format and giving it it's unique name "Needlestack" is not mine.
-I found it on the blog of Ethan Maurice and loved it so much that I had to make my own list of awesomeness.
+The idea of collecting information in this format and giving it its unique name "Needlestack" is not mine.
+I found it on the blog of Ethan Maurice and loved it so much that I had to make my list of awesomeness.

 [Here's his](https://ethanmaurice.com/needlestack) in case you're curious.